 A company has a right to object to any assessment issued by the SGT.
 The objection document should be prepared in writing (in English and in Arabic) and filed with the office of the SGT within 45 days from the date of assessment.
-The SGT is required to give a judgment within five months, extendable up to another five months at the SGT’s discretion, from the date of receiving the objection.
+The SGT is required to give a judgment within five months, extendable up to another three months at the SGT’s discretion, from the date of receiving the objection.
 The tax demanded may be kept in abeyance on request.
 No additional tax is payable until the SGT issues the judgment.

 Statute of limitations

-The Royal Decree 9/2017 introduced the self-assessment regime, where the assessments will be carried out on a sample basis and the statute of limitation would be only three years from the end of the year in which a tax return is submitted.
+The Royal Decree 9/2017 introduced the self-assessment regime, where the assessments will be carried out on a sample basis and the statute of limitation will be only three years from the end of the year in which a tax return is submitted.
 Where the entity has not submitted the tax returns, the tax authorities have a period of five years to complete the assessments.

 Maintenance of records

 The Law requires accounting records and supporting documentation to be maintained for ten years after the end of the accounting period to which these records relate.

 Topics of focus for tax authorities